History of Brighton & Hove Albion F.C.: Promotion to Premier League

 The 2016–17 season started well for Brighton, and the team reached the No. 1 spot in January 2017.
 Although the team suffered a brief drop in form later that month and in February, the club gained automatic promotion to the Premier League with a 2–1 win over Wigan over the Easter weekend in April 2017.
 This is only the club's second appearance in the top flight, and their first since the 1982–83 season after which saw them nearly falling into the Conference in 1997.

 In the 2017–18 season, Brighton won their first ever Premier League game on 9 September 2017, beating West Bromwich Albion 3–1 with the first goal from Pascal Gross.
 They also achieved their first victory against Arsenal since 1982, as well as beating Manchester United in a win that secured their survival in the Premier League.

 Brighton started their 2018–19 season with an away loss to Watford, but managed to score another home win against Manchester United in the following game.
 The team hovered mid-table until a string of losses in the second half of the season saw them struggling to survive in the Premier League, but they managed to escape relegation.
 They enjoyed a good run in the 2018–19 FA Cup, reaching the semifinal after beating Bournemouth, West Brom, Derby County and Millwall, eventually losing to Manchester City by a single goal.
 The club, however, was dissatisfied with a 17th-place finish in the Premier League, and Hughton was sacked at the end of the season.

 Graham Potter (2019–2022)

 On 20 May 2019, club chairman Bloom announced that Graham Potter of Swansea will take over as manager after paying Swansea £3m in compensation.

 On 8 September 2022, the club announced that Graham Potter would leave Brighton, after joining Chelsea FC.
 He would take his coaching staff with him, leading Brighton to appoint Andrew Crofts, the club's U-23 head coach, as the first team's interim-head coach.

+Roberto De Zerbi (2022–2024)

+On 18 September 2022 De Zerbi was announced as their head coach from Shakhtar Donetsk, signing a four-year contract.
+Brighton under his first match managed to 3–3 draw against Liverpool.
+Brighton saw their first win under De Zerbi against Graham Potter's Chelsea side, a 4–1 win.
+Brighton narrowly lost the FA Cup semi-final to Manchester United on penalties.
+They finished the 2022-23 Premier League season in 6th place, the club's highest-ever league placing, and qualified for European competition for the first time in their history.
+In September 2023, Brighton lost their first game in the Europa League 2-3 against AEK Athens.